 In a residential situation with average use, we can simply inlay the True Strike Gel Section only.
 This will only use a 14″ wide x 36″ long area in the putting green and this conserves a ton of space to putt and chip around the hitting mat.

 How do I swap out hitting mats when I need to?

-The Gel Section or Strike Surface of the True Strike Mat will be cut and dropped into the flooring (putting green) in a way which will allow you to lift Up and to the Back so you can easily swap out hitting surfaces as needed.
+The Gel Section or Strike Surface of the True Strike Mat will be cut and dropped into the flooring (putting green) in a way that will allow you to lift Up and to the Back so you can easily swap out hitting surfaces as needed.

 Do I need Pro Putt Systems to install or can I have custom simulator flooring built and shipped?

 The images shown up until now have been examples of rooms which we installed.
 However, we can and do build and ship custom golf rooms and custom simulator flooring all the time.